Title 29: Labor

 (4) Administrative staff manuals that affect a member of the public, if any;

-(5) Copies of records that have been released to a person under the FOIA that, because of the subject matter, the Commission determines have become or are likely to become the subject of subsequent requests for substantially the same records; and
+(5) Copies of records that have been released to a person under the FOIA that, because of the subject matter, the Commission determines have become or are likely to become the subject of subsequent requests for substantially the same records, or that have been requested three or more times, as well as records the Commission determines absent a FOIA request could be of significant public interest; and

-(6) A general index of records referred to under paragraph (c)(5) of this section.
+(6) A general index of records referred to under paragraph (b)(5) of this section.

-(d) Record availability at the OSHRC on-site e-FOIA Reading Room.
-Any member of the public may, upon request, access OSHRC's e-FOIA Reading Room via a computer terminal at the OSHRC National Office, located at 1120 20th St., NW., 9th Floor, Washington, DC 20036–3457.
+(c) Record availability onsite at OSHRC National Office.
+Any member of the public may, upon request, access OSHRC's e-FOIA Reading Room via a computer terminal at the OSHRC National Office, located at 1120 20th St. NW., 9th Floor, Washington, DC 20036-3457.
 Such a request must be made in writing to the FOIA Requester Service Center, and indicate a preferred date and time for the requested access.
 OSHRC reserves the right to arrange a different date and time with the requester, if necessary.

 Commercial use request means a request from or on behalf of a person who seeks information for a use or purpose that furthers his or her commercial, trade, or profit interests, which can include furthering those interests through litigation.
 The FOIA Disclosure Officer shall determine, whenever reasonably possible, the use to which a requester will put the requested records.
 When it appears that the requester will put the records to a commercial use, either because of the nature of the request itself or because the FOIA Disclosure Officer has reasonable cause to doubt a requester's stated use, the FOIA Disclosure Officer shall provide the requester a reasonable opportunity to submit further clarification.